rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/README.md

 2. Extract content
 3. Process information using foundation models

+**Warning: This guidance was developed with the Public Preview of Bedrock Data Automation.
+With the expected GA launch of BDA, this codebase will need some minor changes to function correctly.
+The team behind this Solution Guidance is working on these code changes.
+This warning will be removed once the changes are tested and uploaded to this repo. **

 <details>
   <summary>Note on dataset and Acceptable End User Policy from the model provider</summary>